suquamish/isp-monitor/README.md

 There are better versions of this that run on higher end hardware.
 Jeff Geerling has a fantastic blog/vlog on this exact topic: https://www.jeffgeerling.com/blog/2021/monitor-your-internet-raspberry-pi

 This is a different situation.
-There are no Raspberry Pi 3/4 to behad in 2022.
-There is a Raspberry Pi Zero, not even a Zero W. There's also a ethernet dongle.
-So, with a full family, and a baby on the way, my time was limited to one lunch on a random Saturday.
+There are no Raspberry Pi 3/4 to be had in 2022.
+What I had was is a sing Raspberry Pi Zero (not even a Zero W!).
+There's also a ethernet dongle.
+So, with a full family, and a baby on the way, my time was limited to one lunch on a random Saturday...

 So this is a rough draft of what I came up with so my friend could keep track of his internet performance and show his rural ISP that they weren't delivering what they promised.
 I'll refine it over time.